andycroll/andycroll.com/_posts/2023/2023-01-22-only-use-locals-in-view-partials.md

 View partials, unless very well marshalled, can get disorganised and “messy” very quickly.
 Even when you’re using them without assuming global state.

-You might want to consider, on larger projects, reaching for some kind of component system.
-The main solution in the Rails world for this is [ViewComponent](https://viewcomponent.org/) which is used at Github.
-There’s also the [Phlex](https://www.phlex.fun/) library which is under very active development.
+For larger projects, you might want to consider reaching for some kind of component system.
+The primary solution in the Rails world for this is [ViewComponent](https://viewcomponent.org/) which is used at GitHub.
+There’s also the [Phlex](https://www.phlex.fun/) library, which is under very active development.